AnthoniBortolotto/python-transcriptor-service/README.md

 2. Create a virtual environment
 3. Install the requirements
 4. Run the app with uvicorn by running `uvicorn main:app --reload`
-5. Go to http://localhost:8000/{youtube-video-id}?lang={video-transcription-language} to see the docs
+5. Do a GET request at http://localhost:8000/{youtube-video-id}?lang={video-transcription-language} to get the transcription text